this is your time.

 Who can be a resident artist?

 Residencies are available to individuals at all levels of artistic development who are prepared to work independently and whose artistic processes can be successfully supported by the Guild’s studio facilities.
-Athough our spaces are primarily designed for visual artists, we welcome residents working in all creative disciplines, including writers, musicians, and performers.
+Although our spaces are primarily designed for visual artists, we welcome residents working in all creative disciplines, including writers, musicians, and performers.
 Residents must be 18 or older at the start of the residency.

 When are residencies offered?

-Winter and spring dates will be announced in the fall.
 Due to the Guild’s extensive summer program, we are unable offer residencies during the summer months.

 How are residencies structured?